 6828.
 Bread sorting

-Before the end of the shift, his coworkers place the breads in a long line.
-Michael would like to sort the line of breads using his paddle trick.
-He can take any three consecutive breads along the line on his paddle, rotate them, and then put them back.
-Sometimes though, it does not matter how many times he uses his paddle – the line of bread just doesn’t seem to be possible to sort the way the boss wants...
+Before the end of the shift, his colleagues have already placed the bread in one long line.
+Michael wants to sort the loaves using his paddle trick.
+He can pick up any three consecutive loaves in the line, rotate them as described, and put them back.
+However, sometimes it does not matter how many times he uses the paddle — sorting the bread into the order required by his boss may simply be impossible.

 Output.
-Print “Possible” if Michael can sort the breads with his paddle in the order prescribed by his boss.
-Otherwise print “Impossible”.
+Print “Possible” if Michael can use his paddle to sort the loaves into the order required by his boss.
+Otherwise, print “Impossible”.

 Sample input 1